AIB Websites Policy on Cookies and Tracking Technologies

-This policy gives you information on how cookies and other tracking technologies work and when, how and why we in AIB and the third parties we work with, use them.
+This policy gives you information on how cookies and other tracking technologies work and why use them.
 This policy also explains how you can accept, manage and disable cookies.

-To make this policy easier to read, we refer to all of these technologies using the expression “cookies”, and we refer to our website and our app using the word “website”.
+To make this policy easier to read, we refer to all of these technologies using the expression “cookies”.
 When we refer to a “device” we mean your computer, smartphone, tablet, or whatever you use to visit our website.

-Most cookies work by collecting and storing some form of your personal data.
-For more information on how we collect and use your personal data in AIB please see our Data Protection Notice by clicking here.
+Some cookies work by collecting and storing some form of your personal data.
+For information on how we collect and use your personal data in AIB please see our Data Protection Notice by clicking here.

 What are cookies and other tracking technologies?